 People often assume that those working from a remote location have more distractions than in an office space, but that is not necessarily true.
 Your home or even a coffee shop can have just as many distractions that prevent you from focusing 100% on your work.

 To increase your focus when working remotely find a quiet and comfortable space to work at.
 Eliminate distractions by closing your door, using noise-canceling headphones, or even putting a fan on to wash out background noise.
+If you can listen and work simultaneously, you might even want to filter out the noise with a marketing podcast.

 Whether you’re the business owner or the employee, everyone needs to make sure they are keeping in touch.